Barrow Bells - Tower Stewardship

 Historically, Barrow-in-Furness was part of Lancashire before the county boundary changes in 1974, and the tower had been part of the Lancashire Association since the LACR was formed in 1876.
 Initially opart of the Preston Branch, a Furness Branch was created in about 1905.

-Affiliation fees are paid by St James PCC on behalf of the Church and the ringers, and contributes to the LACR Bell Restoration Fund
+Note: LACR Affiliation fees are paid by St James PCC on behalf of the Church and the ringers, and the money raised contributes to the LACR Bell Restoration Fund.

-After ringers have demonstrated that they can master essential bell control to be able to ring a bell safely when unsupervised, and once they have shown enduring interest in te 'exercise' (as ringing is sometimes known), a ringer will be encouraged to become a member of either/both the CDGCBR or LACR, and if so, they will be proposed at the relevant branch/guild meeting(s).
+After ringers have demonstrated that they can master essential bell control to be able to ring a bell safely when unsupervised, and once they have shown enduring interest in te 'exercise' (as ringing is sometimes known), a ringer will be encouraged to consider becoming a member of either/both the CDGCBR or LACR, and if so, they will be proposed at the relevant branch/guild meeting(s).

 Training will be co-ordinated by the tower Instructor.